 See Related: Minnehaha Falls Overview

 This is where you can find life-sized Jenga, shuffleboard, and Connect 4.
-They’ve even renovated to include a second level of fun including karaoke and a rooftop.
+They’ve even renovated to include a second level of fun, including karaoke and a rooftop.

-See Related: 11 Best Lake Street Restaurants
+See Related: Best Lake Street Restaurants

-This bar has everything a full-grown kid could want, alcohol and pinball.
+This bar has everything a full-grown kid could want: alcohol and pinball.
 We can’t think of too many other destined combinations besides this.

+Some could even be considered vintage because a few machines date back to 1993.
+Ouch.
 With twenty-five era-themed pinball machines within the establishment, their selection is impressive.
 The pinball machines aside, they also hold a wide variety of drink selections.